Allen Robinson: 2020

 During Week 3 against the Atlanta Falcons, Robinson finished with 123 receiving yards and a touchdown as the Bears won 30–26.
-In the following week's game against the Indianapolis Colts, Robinson recorded seven catches for 101 yards and another touchdown during the 19–11 loss.
-In Week 12 against the Green Bay Packers on Sunday Night Football, he had eight receptions for 74 receiving yards and two receiving touchdowns during the 41–25 loss.
+In the following week's game against the Colts, Robinson recorded seven catches for 101 yards and another touchdown during the 19–11 loss.
+In Week 12 against the Packers on Sunday Night Football, he had eight receptions for 74 receiving yards and two receiving touchdowns during the 41–25 loss.

-In Week 13 against the Detroit Lions, Robinson caught a pass on third down-and-5 with 22 seconds left in the game and stepped out of bounds after four yards instead of going for the first down.
+In Week 13 against the Lions, Robinson caught a pass on third down-and-5 with 22 seconds left in the game and stepped out of bounds after four yards instead of going for the first down.
 The Bears were unable to convert on the ensuing fourth-and-1 attempt and turned the ball over on downs, losing the game by a score of 34–30.
-In Week 14 against the Houston Texans, he had nine receptions for 123 receiving yards and a touchdown in the 36–7 victory; the performance enabled him to pass 1,000 receiving yards for the second straight season.
-The following week's game saw Robinson play against his former team in the Jacksonville Jaguars, during which he recorded 103 receiving yards and surpassed 100 season receptions for the first time in his career as the Bears won 41–17.
+In Week 14 against the Texans, he had nine receptions for 123 receiving yards and a touchdown in the 36–7 victory; the performance enabled him to pass 1,000 receiving yards for the second straight season.
+The following week's game saw Robinson play against his former team in the Jaguars, during which he recorded 103 receiving yards and surpassed 100 season receptions for the first time in his career as the Bears won 41–17.
 Overall, Robinson finished the 2020 season with 102 receptions for 1,250 receiving yards and six receiving touchdowns.
 Robinson's 102 receptions tied him with Matt Forte for the second-most in franchise history for a single season.

 2021

 On March 9, 2021, the Bears placed the franchise tag on Robinson.
 He signed the one-year tender on March 24.
-Overall, Robinson finished the 2021 season with 38 receptions for 410 receiving yards and one receiving touchdown in 12 games played.
+His production fell precipitously in 2021, with Robinson finishing with 38 receptions for 410 receiving yards and one receiving touchdown in 12 games played.

 Los Angeles Rams

-On March 17, 2022, Robinson signed a three year, $46.5 million contract with the Los Angeles Rams.
+On March 17, 2022, Robinson signed a three-year, $46.5 million contract with the Los Angeles Rams.
 Robinson started the first 10 games of the season, catching 33 passes for 339 yards and three touchdowns.
-He was placed on injured reserve on November 29, 2022.
+On November 27, it was announced that Robinson would undergo season–ending surgery to repair a foot injury.
+He was placed on injured reserve on November 29.

+Pittsburgh Steelers

+On April 21, 2023, Robinson was traded to the Pittsburgh Steelers for a swap of 2023 seventh-round picks.
+He started in all 17 regular season games for the Steelers.
+He finished with 34 receptions for 280 receiving yards.

+On March 8, 2024, Robinson was released by the Steelers.

+New York Giants

+On May 9, 2024, Robinson signed with the New York Giants.
+On August 27, the Giants released Robinson.

+Detroit Lions

+On August 28, 2024, Robinson was signed to the Detroit Lions practice squad.
+He was promoted to the active roster on September 26.
+In the 2024 season, he appeared in 12 games and finished with three receptions for 30 yards.